Delta State (TV series): Release

 The series was released to DVD soon after its telecast began, with three-episode volumes being released intermediately.
 "First Contact" (episodes 1 – 3) was released on May 16, 2006, followed by "The Reading" (episodes 4 – 6) on October 10, 2006.
 The first season, containing all thirteen of its episodes, was made available in a two-disc box set on February 13, 2007.
-The first season was later re-released by Kaboom!
+The first season was later re-released by KaBoom!
 Entertainment on October 6, 2009.
 As of 2009, the releases are now out of print.

-In the late Summer/early Fall 2010, the complete series became available for download from the iTunes Store, however it was later delisted a year later.
+In the late summer/early autumn 2010, the complete series became available for download from the iTunes Store, however it was later delisted a year later.

 The series is currently available to watch on YouTube via Corus' channel Retro Rerun.